 - Volunteer work, training and additional information should be relevant to the job

-- You do not need to include references at this stage unless they are requested
+- You do not need to include references at this stage unless they're requested

 - Verify your references are willing and available and include their contact information

-A cover letter is your introduction to the hiring manager and an opportunity to add your voice to your application.
-If the posting indicates a cover letter is required, then one must be included with your application.
+- A cover letter is your introduction to the hiring manager and an opportunity to add your voice to your application

 - Address your cover letter to the contact name listed in the job posting

 - Include a subject line with the position title, ministry and requisition number